Esplanade – Theatres on the Bay: Design

 The building was designed by two architectural firms working in conjunction: by DP Architects (DPA) of Singapore and the London-based Michael Wilford & Partners (MWP), although the latter left the project in May 1995.
 The design consists of two rounded space frames fitted with triangulated glass elements and sunshades, which balance outward views with solar shading.

 Aluminium sunshades ornament the roof of the Esplanade.

 The original design, presented to the public in 1994, consisted of unadorned glass cases over the theatres, and initially elicited criticisms from the public, including calling it "two copulating aardvarks".
 Critics also accused that the design is insensitive to Singapore's location and climate as it would have created a greenhouse in the tropical climate of Singapore, but according to DPA director Vikas Gore some form of shading was always intended, and a cladding of aluminium sunshades was added to the final design.
-The unique architectural design has been said to have an appearance similar to either a durian (a tropical fruit) or the eyes of a fly.
-Hence, the building is colloquially known to locals as "the big durians".
+The unique architectural design has been said to have an appearance similar to either a fruit called durian or to insect eyes.
+Hence, the building is colloquially known to locals as "the big durian".
 More than 7,000 triangular aluminium sunshades that cover its two circular glass shell structures looked somewhat like spikes on two halves of the fruit.
 The structure was not intended to be a durian; it ended up being like that because it seemed to the architects the most interesting way of doing sunshades.
-They wanted to use glass because the views from Esplanade are beautiful in all directions, but since Singapore is so close to the equator, the structure also had to be protected from the sunshine and heat radiation.
+They wanted to use glass because the views from Esplanade are beautiful in all directions, but since Singapore is so close to the equator, the structure also had to be protected from the Sun's heat and ultraviolet radiation.